Discover the people, geography, and economy.

 We're a magnet for leading IT corporations because of the quality and size of our workforce.

 A lot of industry leaders have experienced our business advantages firsthand.
-Find out what they've said about running their businesses in Ontario.
+Find out what industry leaders have said about running their businesses in Ontario.

 Chipworks are tech wizards who can take apart a smartphone and discover precisely whose patents are buried in the chipsets.
 It's called reverse engineering, and they are one of the most respected names in the business.